Team Wellington FC

-Team Wellington Football Club was a New Zealand semi-professional football club based in the suburb of Miramar in Wellington, New Zealand.
+Team Wellington Football Club was an association football club based in the suburb of Miramar in Wellington, New Zealand.
 They competed in the ISPS Handa Premiership.
 Team Wellington had traditionally been one of the most successful football clubs in New Zealand since their inception in 2004, having been crowned league champions twice and won the 2018 OFC Champions League.
 Their home games were played at David Farrington Park.

 History

 Team Wellington FC was formed in 2004 by a consortium of Wellington clubs to compete in the New Zealand Football Championship.
 The uniform was yellow with black shorts, utilising the primary sporting colours of the Wellington region.

 In the inaugural season (2004/2005) of the NZFC, Team Wellington FC performed below expectations, finishing sixth.
 They improved in the next season, ending the season in fourth place.

 In 2007 the Australian A-League placed a franchise in Wellington, known as the Wellington Phoenix.
 The Phoenix quickly entered a strategic alliance with Team Wellington.
 The new head coach for Team Wellington, Stu Jacobs, was hired as an assistant coach for the Phoenix while retaining his NZFC role.
 Team Wellington also changed their kit to a predominantly black strip similar to that of the Phoenix, using yellow as a highlight colour.

 Team Wellington FC started the 2007/08 season with a five-game winning streak, a record for the competition.
 This was ended by a 1–1 draw against Auckland City FC on 15 December.
 Team Wellington finished the season in third place, qualifying for the Preliminary Final against second-placed Auckland City.
 Team Wellington defeated Auckland City 4–3 in overtime.
 Team Wellington thus went on to the Grand Final, in which they were defeated by Waitakere United 2–0 at Trusts Stadium.

 On 21 April 2015, Team Wellington reached the final of the 2014–15 OFC Champions League in their first appearance in the competition.
 They were beaten on penalties by the defending champions Auckland City in the final on 26 April, having drawn 1–1 after extra time.

 Heading into the 2016–2017 season, José Figueira took on the role as coach at Team Wellington on 1 July 2016.

 In March 2016, Team Wellington won their first ever ISPS Handa Premiership title.
 Having finished in 3rd in the regular season, they beat Hawke's Bay United in the semi-final, before beating Auckland City 4–2 in an enthralling finale at QBE Stadium in Albany, Auckland.